JuliaPluto/HypertextLiteral.jl/docs/src/notation.md

 Beyond these differences, this could just be a matter of preference; or which form of syntax highlighting works best.

-## Nesting via Paired Unicode Delimiter

-We include an _experimental_ prototype for use of paired delimiters to permit nesting of `htl` notations as described in Julia #38948.

-    @print htl"Hello $(htl⟪World⟫)"
-    #-> Hello World

-Either single or triple double quotes are still needed for the outermost query.
-As long as content uses paired delimiters, there is no problem including them verbatim.

-    @print htl"Hello ⟪World⟫"
-    #-> Hello ⟪World⟫

-    @print htl"Hello ⟪World⟫ $(htl⟪!⟫)"
-    #-> Hello ⟪World⟫ !

-The dollar sign is still used to mark interpolation, if it is omitted, and we discover an `htl⟪...⟫` pair, then we report it as an error.

-    htl"Hello htl⟪World⟫"
-    #=>
-    ERROR: LoadError: "`htl⟪⟫` notation discovered outside interpolation"⋮ =#

-To use the `⟪` in an unpaired way, it could be included in HTML content using a character entity.

-    @print htl"Hello ⟪"
-    #-> ERROR: LoadError: "unmatched ⟪ delimiter"⋮

-    @print htl"Hello ⟫"
-    #-> ERROR: LoadError: "unmatched ⟫ delimiter"⋮

-    @print htl"<span>nested literals start with &#10218;</span>"
-    #-> <span>nested literals start with &#10218;</span>

-If this feature gains support we might keep this notation.

 ## Regression Tests & Notes

 Due to `@raw_str` escaping, string literal forms are a bit quirky.
 Use